-How much of that hazardous material needs to be shipped
+How much hazardous material needs to be shipped off-site

 Small Hazardous Quantity Waste Generator

-If you generate more than 220 pounds per month but less than 2,200 pounds per month of hazardous waste, you are considered a small quantity generator.
-At this point, you do need a number, and that holds true for every state.
+If your facility generates more than 220 pounds (100 kg) per month but less than 2,200 pounds (approximately 1,000 kg) per month of hazardous waste, you are considered a small quantity generator, but you DO need a generator ID number, and this holds true for every state.

 Large Quantity Hazardous Waste Generator

-If you generate over 2,200 pounds of hazardous waste every month, you are a large quantity generator, and you need an EPA ID number to legally ship that waste.
-As with small quantity generators, this number is needed regardless of your state.
+If you generate over 2,200 pounds (approximately 1,000kg) or more of hazardous waste every month, you are a large quantity generator, and you need an EPA ID number to legally ship that waste.
+As with small quantity generators, this number is needed regardless of state.

-02 / Points to Keep in Mind about Your Federal EPA Identification Number
+04 / Things to Remember about the Federal EPA Identification Number

 You need to have your number before you ship anything hazardous.
 Shipping hazardous waste without the number (when it’s required due to your status, state, or volume) is against federal regulations.